wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 Many who object to Mayor Breed's tenure point to the current state of the city, even magnifying a message of fear to draw support ([looking at you, Mark Farrell][6]).
-And to be sure, there's a lot that isn't going well in the city- it remains unafforable even as commercial real estate is in a bad position, and homelessness, while in a much better place than it was during the pandemic, remains a highly-visible concern.
+And to be sure, there's a lot that isn't going well in the city- it remains unaffordable even as commercial real estate is in a bad position, and homelessness, while in a much better place than it was during the pandemic, remains a highly-visible concern.
 But holding London Breed responsible for all of this implies a level of power usually reserved for the divine.
 Commercial real estate is in a bad place because it was fully reliant on tech industry taxes coming from downtown, itself designed for a level of foot traffic driven by a 5-days in office paradigm that we may never see again.
 Homelessness is bad in the city for so many reasons- housing, healthcare, drugs, social support- none of which are controlled by the mayor's office.
 If fact, San Francisco's homelessness problem [is on par][7] with other west coast cities of similar size- part of our problem is simply the visibility of the situation due to the density of our urban environment.
 Furthermore, the degree to which mayor breed has an effect on these gigantic issues has been positive- homelessness is in a [much better place][8] now than it was during the pandemic, [crime has dropped][9], and the mayor continues to push [downtown revitalization programs][10].
 Rather than holding an elected official responsible for events outside their control, I think it more relevant to look at how they responded- Mayor Breed has led us successfully through a dark time in our city's history, pushing good policy through a hostile Board of Supervisors, holding consistently to a message of hope for the future.

 [1]: https://www.reddit.com/r/sanfrancisco/comments/1bev359/comment/kuwpb5i/
 [2]: https://www.sfchronicle.com/sf/article/Mayor-Breed-moves-to-close-JFK-Drive-to-cars-17004642.php